Travelling during Covid-19

 Travelling in and to Kenya during Covid-19 –

-If you’re traveling out of Kenya, you’ll be required to abide by the health requirements of the destination country and any transit countries.
-If you need to get a COVID-19 test before departure from Kenya we can help facilitate this for you.
-Nairobi and Mombasa have fast and reliable testing facilities.
+If you’re traveling out of Kenya, you’ll be required to abide the health requirements of the destination country, any transit countries and your airline.

 All travelers to countries requiring antigen testing hours before undertake pre travel rapid antigen test at the MOH Port Health facility at the airport and the results uploaded to the Trusted Travel platform (www.globalhaven.org ).